Aller au contenu principal

 A living expression, not a dictionary entry.

-• Plain definition and a real-life example
+• A definition in simple French and a real-life example

-• You save the expression to revisit later
+• Save the expression to revisit later

 2